 The prostate is a walnut-sized gland located behind the base of a man’s penis, in front of the rectum, and below the bladder.
 It surrounds the urethra, the tube-like channel that carries urine and semen through the penis.
 The prostate's main function is to make seminal fluid, the liquid in semen that protects, supports, and helps transport sperm.

-Prostate cancer is somewhat unusual, compared with other types of cancer, because many tumors do not spread from the prostate.
-And often, even metastatic prostate cancer can be successfully treated, allowing men with prostate cancer to live with good health for several years.
-However, if the cancer does metastasize (spread) to other parts of the body and is not well controlled with treatment, it can cause pain, fatigue, and other symptoms.
+Prostate cancer is somewhat unusual, compared with other types of cancer, because many prostate tumors do not spread to other parts of the body.
+Some prostate cancers grow very slowly and may not cause symptoms or problems for years.
+Even when prostate cancer has spread to other parts of the body, it often can be successfully managed, allowing men with prostate cancer to live with good health for several years.
+However, if the cancer cannot be well controlled with treatment, it can cause pain, fatigue, and sometimes, death.

 More than 95% of prostate cancers are a type called adenocarcinomas.
 A rare type of prostate cancer known as neuroendocrine cancer or small cell anaplastic cancer tends to spread earlier but usually does not make PSA.
 Read more about neuroendocrine tumors .

 Click to Enlarge

 Benign prostatic hypertrophy

 These images used with permission by the College of American Pathologists.